cisco-outshift-ai-agents/caipe-workshop-mars-colony/201-mission4.md

 ```

 **👀 Observe:** While the agent is working, in the first terminal tab, you should see the ai platform engineering supervisor agent delegate tasks to `kb-rag` and `github` agents.
+Please note that this step might take a bit of time as the agents go back and forth to figure out the task.

 **👀 Observe:** Back in the CLI chat client, the agent should have created a report (named `%%LABNAME%%-report.txt`) about the martian surface, and commited it to the [workshop git repository](https://github.com/outshiftcaipe/mission-mars-colony).